jhallen/radioanalyzer/README.md

 Joe's Antique Radio Analyzer

-This is a low cost instrument continaing both a sweep generator and an oscilloscope.
-It is designed primarily to perform alignment on antique radios, but could be used a more general purpose test instrument:
+This is a low cost instrument containing both a sweep generator and an oscilloscope.
+It is designed primarily to perform alignment on antique radios, but could be used as a more general purpose test instrument:

 The signal/sweep generator must generate an FM stereo signal up to 108 MHz, suitable for commercial broadcast receivers (up to 148 MHz for 2 meter ham